RamSailopal/Solid-QEWD/README.md

 1) Create a free/paid Gitpod account - https://www.gitpod.io/
 2) Log into the account
 3) Open a new browser tab and add **gitpod.io/#https://github.com/RamSailopal/Solid-QEWD/tree/noqewd** to the address - This will create a new Gitpod cloud instance and display three terminal windows.
 The second will be a YottaDB environment and then third a nodejs environment.
-Wait for a prompt to appear in the third window and then run:
+Wait for a prompt to appear in the third window the following script will run.:

        node turtparse.js rsailopal.inrupt.net